 In Year 12, students study three subjects plus either the volunteering award or one of the academic enrichment options detailed below.
-For more details on these options, please see pages 32-37.
+For more details on these options, please see pages 34-39.
 Note; four subjects is also possible, following discussion and agreement with the Head of Sixth Form.

-Cara Mathamatica Extended Project Languages for Sports Leadership Core Mathematics Qualification Business Award The new Core Maths Level The EPQ is a standalone A fantastic opportunity to This course gives students 3 qualification is for qualification designed to get involved in a new and the opportunity to learn the students who have passed stretch and challenge innovative Ofqual skills needed to plan and GCSE at grade 5 or above students and introduce approved qualification. deliver sessions for but have decided not to them to independent specialist community study project management.
-The course is practical and groups and schools and to A-level Mathematics. meaningful, promotes develop student It helps to develop critical, independent, confident knowledge on It supports the content in reflective and independent and effective linguists and coaching/leading on other subjects, notably the students.
-In this encourages learners to different sports. sciences, Geography, qualification; planning, use language skills for The Coesta Leaders LIK Psychology and Business. research, critical thinking, career enhancement and The Sports Leaders UK Py studying Core analysis, synthesis, evaluation and economic benefit.
-Level 3 Award in Higher Sports Leadership can be By studying Core Mathematics, students will presentation skills are The qualification is graded undertaken in Year 13 and have a wider choice of developed. at Pass, Merit or is a nationally recognised careers pathways and be developed.
-Distinction combining six qualification, worth 16 better equipped for many The qualification is worth end of module UCAS points. university courses. the equivalent of an AS- assessments and a final Conto pointe. , , , , , , , , , , , , , , , , , , , , level and is highly exam. regarded by universities and employers.
+Core Mathematics Extended Project Languages for Sports Leadership Core maniemancs Qualification Business Award The new Core Maths Level The EPQ is a standalone A fantastic opportunity to This course gives students 3 qualification is for qualification designed to get involved in a new and the opportunity to learn the students who have passed stretch and challenge innovative Ofqual skills needed to plan and GCSE at grade 5 or above students and introduce approved qualification. deliver sessions for but have decided not to them to independent specialist community groups and schools and to study project management. project management.
+The course is practical and A-level Mathematics. meaningful, promotes develop student It helps to develop critical, independent, confident knowledge on It supports the content in reflective and independent and effective linguists and coaching/leading on other subjects, notably the students.
+In this encourages learners to different sports. sciences, Geography, qualification; planning, use language skills for Psychology and Business. research, critical thinking, career enhancement and The Sports Leaders UK analysis, synthesis, economic benefit.
+Level 3 Award in Higher By studying Core evaluation and Sports Leadership can be Mathematics, students will presentation skills are The qualification is graded undertaken in Year 13 and have a wider choice of developed. at Pass, Merit or is a nationally recognised careers pathways and be Distinction combining six qualification, worth 16 better equipped for many The qualification is worth end of module UCAS points. university courses. the equivalent of an AS- assessments and a final level and is highly exam. regarded by universities and employers.